Sudarat Keyuraphan: Political work

 In the 2001 election, Sudarat was elected a Member of Parliament and was appointed Minister of Public Health on February 17, 2001 under the Thaksin government.
 She was involved in a long-running scandal over the purchase of overpriced computers for hospitals by the Ministry of Public Health.

 The 2006 election saw her party win over 61% of the vote, becoming the largest party, and Sudarat was appointed Minister of Agriculture and Cooperatives.
 She lost her position following the September 2006 coup.

 As one of 111 executive members of the TRT, she was banned from political activities for five years after the 2006 coup d'état.

 Sudarat later returned to Thai politics, contesting the 2019 election as a party-list MP and prime ministerial candidate for the Pheu Thai Party.
 However, although the party won the most constituency seats, it did not win any party-list seats.

+Later, Sudarat has resigned from the Pheu Thai Party and co-founded the Thai Sang Thai Party and served as the leader.

+Social role

+Sudarat established the Foundation for Women for Democracy and a group of women and politics in 1993, which later evolved into an institution of women and politics (To encourage women to have knowledge and understanding of Thai politics and to be more interested in participating in political activities).
+In 1998, she established the "Thai Pueng Thai" project to help unemployed women to have jobs and build their own careers when the country experienced an economic crisis.